 The Manifestation Determination team will discuss the link between the student's behavior and disability.
-If the team finds that there is no direct link between the student's behavior and disability, and the IEP was being implemented with fidelity leading up to and during the behavioral infraction, the infraction is then considered not a manifestation of the student's disability, and Steele can move forward with processing the suspension, ensuring the student receives access to adequate educational supports during the suspension.
-If the team finds that there is a direct link between the behavior, the behavioral infraction is considered a manifestation of the student's disability, and the student will return to his or her current educational placement.
-Steele Montessori Academy will schedule an IEP review meeting to update the student's IEP to accurately reflect the student's current level of functioning within 30 days.
+If the team finds that there is no direct link between the student's behavior and disability, and the IEP was being implemented with fidelity leading up to and during the behavioral infraction, the infraction is then considered not a manifestation of the student's disability, and Rodriguez can move forward with processing the suspension, ensuring the student receives access to adequate educational supports during the suspension.
+If the team finds that there is a direct link between the behavior and the disability, or the IEP was not being implemented with fidelity leading up to or during the behavior, the behavioral infraction is considered a manifestation of the student's disability, and the student will return to his or her current educational placement.
+Rodriguez Montessori Elementary will schedule an IEP review meeting to update the student's IEP to accurately reflect the student's current level of functioning within 30 days.